 If you’re not happy about the way the school or kura has responded to a bullying complaint, you can make a written complaint to the board of trustees.
 You can ask to attend the meeting at which the complaint will be addressed, and you can speak at that meeting if you get permission from the chairperson.
 It may help to take along a support person who is used to dealing with these sorts of complaints.

 If you’re unhappy with the way the board of trustees dealt with you or the situation, there are several bodies you can take your complaint to:

 If your child has been cyberbullied, you should keep all evidence by saving bullying messages and images.
 These are useful if you report the bullying to the school or the police.
 If the cyberbullying involves physical threats, and you’re worried about your child’s safety, contact the police immediately.

-Netsafe’s cyberbullying website helps young people, parents and teachers to take steps to prevent cyberbullying.
+Netsafe’s cyberbullying website helps young people, parents and/or carers and teachers to take steps to prevent cyberbullying.

 Netsafe can also help with reporting abuse on websites including Facebook and bullying on mobile phones.

 As well as alerting the school or kura, in some circumstances you can take complaints to the police.
 Whether they prosecute will depend on a number of things such as evidence, the age of the initiator of the bullying behaviour and how severe the actions are.
 Police may ask children aged 10 to 14 to attend a Family Group Conference with their families.
 Young people over 14 years of age may be brought before the Youth Court, while those who have turned 17 may face a criminal charge in the District Court.